still-dreaming-1/vim-project-tags/README.md

 **Context**

 This will search for your project root and save separate tag files per programming language for your source code.
-It works with all languages supported by ctags with the exception of languages requiring source code with more than one file extension like C and C++.
 This plugin creates tag files automatically when you save code files.
 If you save a .js file, it only creates tags for other .js files in the project, and saves them in their own jstags file.
 If you save a .php file, it generates tags in a separate phptags file.
 When you are editing a file, and try to do a code lookup using tags, it will only search one tags file matching the language of the file you are editing, based on file extension.
 The point of all this is to avoid false positives and keep the tag matches to a minimum.

 **Purpose**